by Diane Spicer

 Here's what's on my feet:

-I think of hiking boots/shoes and hiking socks as one unit.
-Both have to perform well in order for my feet to stay dry, cool and unblistered.
+Both have to perform well in order for feet to stay dry, cool and free of blisters.

 I have two hiking sock companies that I turn to over and over and over again: